joemoose/dungeoneers.d20/docs/4 Appendix.md

 #### Transmogrification

-After gaining a **fifth** aspect of the same kind, you are warped into a monster, become an immediate threat to your adventuring party, and a long-term threat to the game world.
+After gaining a **fifth Vitiation** of the same kind, you are forever transformed into a vile monster.
+You become an immediate threat to your adventuring party and a long-term threat to the game world.
 The GM takes over your character.
 It’s time to create a new adventurer.

 - **Chthonian**: Your character crystallizes into an obsidian pillar of hideous architecture, corrupting the landscape.
 - **Demonian**: Your character gains mastery over souls, seeking to ensorcell and enthrall the region’s leaders and beyond.